jon-williams-dev/jon-williams-dev/README.md

 - 👋 Hi, I’m Jon Williams
 - 👀 I’m interested in Rails, API's, React, Hotwire
 - 🌱 I’m currently learning Hotwire
-- 💞️ I’m looking to collaborate on all above :)
+- 💞️ I’m looking to collaborate on all the above :)
 - 📫 How to reach me: jon.williams@hey.com

 <!---